RosettaCommons/documentation/revold.md

 We highly recommend running REvoLd only with MPI support through mpirun/mpiexec/srun/etc. Depending on the size of your combinatorial library you might need 200-300GB RAM (in total, not per CPU).
 We recommend using 50-60 CPUs per run.

+### Combinatorial Library

+We are using the Enamine REAL space in our paper and in drug discovery campaign we are participating in.
+However, any combinatorial library is suitable.
+The required fields are mentioned under input.

+Enamine Ltd. has outsourced the licensing of their REAL space input data to BioSolveIt.
+You can contact them here https://www.biosolveit.de/contact/.
+Based on our experience, if you plan to use the REAL input data exclusively for academic research, the NDA process is straightforward and generally unproblematic.
+Feel free to mention Leipzig University and your plan to use REvoLd for your academic research.

 ### Code

 The code is available through github: https://github.com/RosettaCommons/rosetta